jzanetti/CAS_analysis/README.md

 - `<INPUT DATA FORMAT>`: input data format (e.g., by default it is _csv_)

 # Contact
-**Note that this package is not peer reviewed yet, please contact Sijin at zsjzyhzp@gmail.com for any questions**
+**Note that this package has not been peer reviewed yet, please contact Sijin at zsjzyhzp@gmail.com for any questions**